sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 - Post Migration Sync Back
     - For online jobs, after Cut Over you can enable syncing from target back to source.
 This reduces rollback risk.
 UI shows Time Since Sync Back once active.

+- All collections use ObjectId for the _id field
+    - If ON: Automatically applies `"DataTypeFor_Id": "ObjectId"` to all collections in the job, enabling ObjectId-specific optimizations.
+    - Benefits: Faster partitioning (6x speedup), optimized chunk boundaries, leverages timestamp-based partitioning strategies.
+    - If OFF: Each collection's _id type is auto-detected, or you can specify DataTypeFor_Id individually via JSON format.
+    - See [Multiple Partitioners for ObjectId](#multiple-partitioners-for-objectid-and-benefits-of-selecting-datatype-for-_id) for performance details.

 - Simulation Mode (No Writes to Target)
     - Runs a dry-run where reads occur but no writes are performed on target.
 Useful for validation and sizing.